Plethysm Products, Element and Plus Constructions: Unique factorization

 In this section, we will work out the consequences of hereditary morphisms for monoids.
 Later in Section~\ref{sec:ufcs-bimodules}, we will compare this to the unique factorization categories of \cite{KMoManin}.

-Consider a multiplication $\gamma: \rho \pl \rho \Rightarrow \rho$.
+Consider a multiplication $\gamma: \rho \pl \rho \To \rho$.
 If $\rho$ has the unique factorization property with respect to $\nu$, then we can define the \defn{bimodule of basic pairs} $\beta$ as the pullback of $\nu$ along $\gamma$.
 Intuitively, the pull-back condition on $\beta$ says that if a composition yields a basic element, then it must come from $\beta$.
-However, if $\beta^2$ is the sub-bimodule of $\rho \pl \rho$ generated by taking the coend only on the subcategory $\V \times \V$ of $\act$, then we know that $\beta^2$ maps into the sub-bimodule $\nu^2$.
-Generally speaking, it is possible for there to be a larger bimodule that still maps into $\nu^2$.
-However, if $\gamma$ is hereditary, then this cannot happen by definition.
+We know that the sub-bimodule $\beta^{\otimes 2}$ of $\rho \pl \rho$ maps into the sub-bimodule $\nu^{\otimes 2}$.
+However, generally speaking, it is possible for there to be a larger bimodule that still maps into $\nu^{\otimes 2}$.
+If $\gamma$ is hereditary, then this cannot happen by definition.